-The Good Ship Nineteener Merrily Sets Sail.
+The Good Ship Nineteener Merrily

+Sets Sail.

-Last Wednesday night a banquet of superb attractiveness was tendered to the class of 1919 by the class of '20 in the dining room of New
+Last Wednesday night a banquet of superb attractiveness was tendered to the class of 1919 by the class of '20 in the dining room of New Garden Hall.

 Promptly at 8 o'clock the guests journeyed from Founders to New Garden and there passed down the long receiving line of jovial hosts and hostesses and grouped themselves in the reception hall.
 Here each young man was given a bouquet of jonquils bearing the name of the lady he was to escort to her banquet seat.
 At each plate was a very neat and attractive little menu and program card in the shape of a sailing boat which upon being unfolded gave the outline of the pleasures to follow.
-It was noticed at once that the occasion was to be a fantastic voyage on the "good ship Nineteener" for placed upon the columns of gave a graphic address on Japan.
-He the room were life-preservers and began by showing the great prestage other shiplike adornments, while suspended from the ceiling with chains of green, was an enoromus ship's lantern shining over the center of the table.
-Beneath it was a miniature of the S. S. "Nineteener" gaily arrayed in flags of many col-The abundance of yellow jonquils that arrayed the whole room along with the other decorations made a most spectacular banquet hall.
-Throughout the feast, the soft and sonorous strains of a hidden orchestra fell upon the ears of the merry makers and added to charm of the occasion with its spell.

-The following menu was served was followed by an equally able one by jaunty sailorettes dressed in uniforms of white.
+It was noticed at once that the occasion was to be a fantastic voyage on the "good ship Nineteener" for placed upon the columns of the room were life-preservers and shiplike adornments, while other suspended from the ceiling with chains of green, was an enoromus ship's lantern shining over the center of the table.
+Beneath it was a miniature of the S. S. "Nineteener" gaily arrayed in flags of many col-The abundance of yellow jonors. quils that arrayed the whole room along with the other decorations made a most spectacular banquet hall.
+Throughout the feast, the soft and sonorous strains of a hidden orchestra fell upon the ears of the merry makers and added to the charm of the occasion with its spell.
+The following menu was served by jaunty sailorettes dressed in uniforms of white.

-Fruit cocktail Baked chicken Cucumber pickles Parker House rolls
+Fruit cocktail Baked chicken Cucumber pickles

-Mashed potatoes Creamed peas Pineapple salad Saltines Cream a la Neopolitan Golden Cake Coffee Mints
+Parker House rolls shed potatoes Creamed peas Pineapple salad Saltines Cream a la Neopolitan Mashed potatoes

+Golden Cake Coffee Mints